nguyentien98/laravel-extensions/.github/ISSUE_TEMPLATE/2_Feature_request.md

 ---
 name: 🚀 Feature Request
-about: RFC and ideas for new features and improvements
+about: RFC and ideas for new features and improvements.

 ---